hodyroff/scs-training/Virtualization/Virt-Architecture.md

 * Applications are written to run on servers
 * Virtualization:
-    - Create an execution environment for the application that looks like a server (landscape)
+    - In software, create an execution environment for the application that looks like a server (landscape)

 #### Types of virtual hardware
 * Compute virtualization: